How do I install a new instance of Nodinite - Part 2?

 Configure Log Database Options

-Provide options that determine how large or how old Log Databases are allowed to grow.
+Provide options that determine how large or old Log Databases can grow.

 Split options by size or time

-- Size to split database on in (GB) - Default is 31 GB, and modern SQL Server instances with great DISK IO can manage 50-100 GB
+1. Size to split database on in (GB) - Default is 31 GB, and modern SQL Server instances with outstanding DISK IO can manage 50-100 GB

 Step 10 Configure Logging Options

-Provide the options for how long time to store events and payload.
+Provide the options for how long to store Log Events events and payload.
 These settings apply as the default setting for new Message Types.

 Options for how long time to keep events and payload